 Kidney Stone Evaluation and Treatment Program

-Founded in 1969 by Dr Fredric L Coe, the University of Chicago Kidney Stone Evaluation and Treatment Program has provided care for over 5,000 patients, many of whom have remained under treatment and stone free for decades.
-Through its many scientific publications, reviews, chapters and books, the program has influenced medical practice throughout the world, and the achievements of Dr Coe and his colleagues have been recognized by many honors as well as sustained National Institutes of Health research grants totaling, to date, over $20,000,000.
-Presently, Dr Coe is joined by two outstanding physicians, Drs Elaine Worcester and Anna Zisman, both of whom are recognized experts in management of patients with kidney stones.
+Founded in 1969 by Dr. Fredric L. Coe, the University of Chicago Kidney Stone Evaluation and Treatment Program has provided care for over 5,000 patients, many of whom have remained under treatment and stone free for decades.
+Through its many scientific publications, reviews, chapters and books, the program has influenced medical practice throughout the world, and the achievements of Dr. Coe and his colleagues have been recognized with many honors as well as sustained National Institutes of Health research grants totaling, to date, over $20,000,000.
+Presently, Dr. Coe is joined by three outstanding physicians, Drs.
+Elaine Worcester, Anna Zisman, and Ben Ko as well as a PhD scientist, Dr. Kristin Bergsland all of whom are recognized experts in kidney stone disorders.
 The program runs its own specialized laboratory to assure that measurements essential for diagnosis are made at the highest level of precision and accuracy.

 Kidney stone disease often affects individuals who are in their prime working years, and because of this untreated stone disease is costly in terms of time lost from work, school, and raising a family.
 It is possible to prevent repeated stone episodes with appropriate therapy, which can decrease need for hospitalization and surgery.
 In some cases, stones may lead to loss of kidney function, which is preventable with proper treatment.